 Cut in chunks of butter with a fork or pastry blender.

 Stir in the buttermilk, or just some milk that’s a bit past its prime.
+Dump it on a cutting board or counter.
+It’ll be a little sticky, so you’ll need to flour whatever surface you’re using.
 Pat it down, fold it over, and pat it down again, then cut the biscuits out.
 Be very gentle with the dough, and don’t use a rolling pin, as this will overwork it and develop the gluten, and then you’ll end up with something that’s more chewy than flaky.

 Eat them while they’re still warm and soft for best results, but you can also freeze them (either before or after baking).
 Spread your favorite jam on them.
 Use them as a base for sausage gravy.
 Or keep it simple with just a pat of fresh butter.
 However you eat them, I’m confident that you too will call these the best buttermilk biscuits!